cscart/docs/en/user_guide/manage_products/products/product_variations.rst

 **Variation**—a product that belongs to a variation group.
 A product can belong only to one group at the same time, but it's easy to change the product's group.
 If a variation is removed from the group, it becomes a standard product.

-**Catalog item** — a single spot on the product list.
+**Catalog item**—a single spot on the product list.
 Until variations existed, "catalog item" meant the same thing as "product".
 But now variations may or may not occupy a place on the product list, hence the new term.

 .. hint::